-The thermal channel NEDT values for SLSTR-A in Cycle 074 are consistent with previous operations and within the requirements.
+The thermal channel NEDT values for SLSTR-A in Cycle 076 are consistent with previous operations and within the requirements.
 NEDT trends calculated from the hot and cold blackbody signals are shown in Figure 11.
 NEDT values for each cycle, averaged over all detectors and both Earth views, are shown in Table 5.
+Note that a blackbody crossover test was performed for SLSTR-A from 27th-29th September (see Section 7.1).

-Figure 11: SLSTR-A NEDT trend for the thermal channels in Cycle 074.
+Figure 11: SLSTR-A NEDT trend for the thermal channels in Cycle 076.
 Blue points were calculated from the cold blackbody signal and red points from the hot blackbody.
 The square symbols show results calculated from the nadir view and crosses show results from the oblique view.
 Results are plotted for all detectors and integrators, which is why there are several different levels within the same colour points (particularly for S8 and F2).

-Mission Performance
+SENTINEL 3 Mission Performance